ccarabine/junior-dev-talent/README.md

 ## Existing features <a name="features-existing"></a>

+Images of the features can be found in the manual testing section

 ### **Feature 1 Navigation bar**

 Navigation bar is featured on all pages at the top of the screen<br>